altunixon/wips/lns/altina_ln/ASP-25-Chapter_5_An_Invitation_into_Darkness.md

 "...
 No no no, women have the right to choose too.
 I am not someone who can marry so easily."<br/>

-They were all using this chance to market their service.
+They were all using this chance to market their service.<br/>

-The strategist Regis Auric was unexpectedly highly regarded.
+The strategist Regis Auric was unexpectedly highly regarded.<br/>

-On top of that, shifting to Fort Volks meant reinforcing troops and maintenance of the new base.
+On top of that, shifting to Fort Volks meant reinforcing troops and maintenance of the new base.<br/>

-If they secured a major contract with the regiment, they could reap a large profit.
+If they secured a major contract with the regiment, they could reap a large profit.<br/>

-No wonder the merchants were showing their business smiles.
+No wonder the merchants were showing their business smiles.<br/>

 "Ah~...
 Erm...
 I still have preparation work for the relocation to handle!"<br/>

-Regis ran from the parade square as if he was fleeing.
+Regis ran from the parade square as if he was fleeing.<br/>

-He returned to his own room.
+He returned to his own room.<br/>

-The entrance was guarded by soldiers, so the merchants couldn't follow him into the central tower.
+The entrance was guarded by soldiers, so the merchants couldn't follow him into the central tower.<br/>

-A different kind of fatigue that was different from the battlefield compelled him to collapse onto his bed.
+A different kind of fatigue that was different from the battlefield compelled him to collapse onto his bed.<br/>

 "Phew~..."<br/>

-Shortly after! the door was knocked.
+Shortly after! the door was knocked.<br/>

-Regis was surprised.
+Regis was surprised.<br/>

 "...
 Who is it?"<br/>